General Loss Functions Lead to (Approximate) Interpolation in High Dimensions: Approximate Equivalences for Binary Classification

 \paragraph{The implicit bias formulation.} We use the gradient descent algorithm to solve this unregularized empirical risk minimization problem with initial weights $\w_0$ and the update rule: $\w_{t+1} := \w_t - \eta_t \gRiskf{\w_t}$ for $t\geq0$.
 We also denote, in the context of mirror-descent analysis, the ``primal" $\p_t:=\diag{\y}\Z\w_t\in\R^n$ and its corresponding ``dual" $\q_t:=\gpsif{\p_t} \in \R^n$, where

 These mirror-descent primal and dual terms were defined in~\cite{ji2021characterizing}.
 Next, we assume that the data can be interpolated or perfectly fitted, which corresponds to a full-rank assumption on the Gram matrix $\XX$.
 Note that this in turn implies that the dataset is linearly separable.
 This full-rank assumption is satisfied with high probability in the overparameterized regime $d \gg n$ for most canonical data distributions; see, e.g.~\cite{hsu2021proliferation}. \begin{assumption} We assume that $d \geq n$ and the data Gram matrix satisfies $\XX \succ \zero$.
-This in turn implies that there exists $\bu \in \R^d$ that $y_i\ip{\bu}{\x_i}>0$ for all $i\in[n]$. \end{assumption} We restate the primal-dual implicit bias formulation of~\cite[Theorem 5]{ji2021characterizing} below.
+This in turn implies that there exists a linear separator $\bu \in \R^d$ that $y_i\ip{\bu}{\x_i}>0$ for all $i\in[n]$. \end{assumption}